Run Control Group Version 2 on Oracle Linux

 Example output:

-It's good to see the cpuset controller present as we'll use it later in this lab.
+It's good to see the cpuset controller present as we'll use it later in this tutorial.

 3. Show processes spawned by oracle.